 What is impulse buying?

 Impulse buying is the act of purchasing an item without planning to do so ahead of time.
 These purchases are usually made on a whim and happen just before you go to checkout with your original purchase.
 This makes it so you won’t have time to change your mind or think twice about it.
-Often, these impulse purchases are not necessary, meaning that they are strictly wants and not needs.
-When you think of impulse buys, an easy example is a candy bar that you pick up in the checkout line or a new graphic tee just because you felt like it.
+Often, these unplanned purchases are not necessary, meaning that they are strictly wants and not needs.
+When you think of compulsive buying, a common example is a candy bar that you pick up in the checkout line or a new graphic tee just because you felt like it.

 Why do we make purchases on impulse?

 Impulse buying can be related to your emotions, according to New Neuromarketing.
 When you are feeling down, adding a face mask or a new speaker to your cart may make you feel better, which is better known as retail therapy.
-The Cleaveland Clinic also states that the same can be said for when you are adding items to your cart in a good mood.
-Impulsively spending money on home goods or those steaks that caught your eye in the meat department is supposed to bring you happiness, but it usually isn’t long-term.
+Impulsively spending money on home goods or those steaks that caught your eye in the meat department may give you a moment of joy or happiness, but it usually isn’t long-term.

 Another reason people tend to rush their purchases is that the item is on sale, as stated in an article by Psychology Today.
 If a customer believes that the price of the item is at its lowest price, they will be more inclined to make the purchase.
 Sales like “Buy One, Get One Free” and “50% Off Today Only” rush you into feeling like you need to make the purchase now.
 People think that they are getting a good deal, and don’t want to miss out on buying the item.